Spatial Dynamics, Spring 2015, Instructor: Deb Coolidge

 After the egg has been captured, the user can then push the two halves together and twist them in opposite directions to break the egg.
 The shells are trapped in the O-shaped handles, and the yolk can be additionally separated from the egg whites if desired.

-The parts can be repositioned and repurposed to complete the third action – breaking the egg.
+The parts can be repositioned and repurposed to complete the third action – beating the egg.

 The O-shaped handles now act as a beating device, capable of breaking the yolk and mixing the whites and yolk together.
 Furthermore, the outer compartment now serves as the main structure for the beater.